autotelicum/Smooth-CoffeeScript/literate/pluralize.md

 # Pluralize --- _[Smooth CoffeeScript](http://autotelicum.github.com/Smooth-CoffeeScript/)_

-This literate program is _interactive_ in its HTML form.
-Select a code segment to edit it.
+> This literate program is _interactive_ in its HTML form.
+Edit a CoffeeScript segment to try it.
-The generated code and output is updated as you type.
-Source and other document formats are at the end of the document.

 **How do you add 's' to a word when there is more than one of something?**